ha7ilm/RevealTalkVideo/README.md

 Start playing the video of the talk.

-As the video advances and you change slides in it, press the <kbd>R</kbd> button, to record this event.
-This will also change the slides in Reveal.
+As the video advances and the slides are changed in it, press the <kbd>R</kbd> button to record this event.
+This will also change the slides in the current Reveal slideshow.

 Don't worry, you can undo the last recorded move by pressing <kbd>U</kbd>.